SEAAPS/documents/EN/README.en.md

 The SEAAPS blockchain is a virtual network connected by nodes of multiple participants.
 Each participant in the network can have one or more nodes.
 They exist in the form of network services, and each node maintains all Or part of the ledger data, there are multiple copies of the ledger data in the entire blockchain network, so single or part of the nodes will be disabled, no data will be lost, and the service will not be stopped.

-The consensus protocol of SEAAPS Public Chain adopts randomized BFT.
-The core part of SEAAPS Public Chain contains several validating nodes that maintain the underlying validating network for the system.
-This network opens for every application on SEAAPS Public Chain access.
-DAPPs on SEAAPS Public Chain refer to the applications based on SEAAPS Public Chain for specific users.
-These applications can directly access to the public SEAAPS Public Chain through the API provided by the SEAAPS Public Chain.
+The consensus protocol of SEAAPS chain adopts randomized BFT.
+The core part of SEAAPS chain contains several validating nodes that maintain the underlying validating network for the system.
+This network opens for every application on SEAAPS chain access.
+DAPPs on SEAAPS chain refer to the applications based on SEAAPS chain for specific users.
+These applications can directly access to the public SEAAPS chain through the API provided by the SEAAPS chain.
 These applications can help to validate.

 Two functions may be implemented: